seankmartin/Claustrum_Experiment/README.md

 - OperantBox: A DACQBASIC operant box controller system.
 - Keypress: A python script to time multiple keypresses.
 - ControlScripts: Scripts for Med-PC and Axona Control.
+- med-pc-syntax: A simple extension for VS Code to support basics of MPC language.